ww9/news/README.md

 If you have Go's `/bin` directory in `$PATH` env variable, you should be able to run `news` from anywhere.

 ### Downloading binaries
-Windows, Linux and OSX binaries are available in `Releases`.
+Windows, Linux and OSX binaries are available in [Releases](https://github.com/ww9/news/releases) (soon).

 ### Todo
 - Badges/shields for github repo like this one: https://goreportcard.com/report/github.com/lfaoro/flares